MariaAlonsoLeon/TemperatureAnomaly/README.md

 - Global series suggest **recent acceleration**
 - Canary Islands show **possible recent deceleration**
 - Results are consistent with **high-emission climate scenarios**

 ---

+## Why this matters

+Understanding whether regional warming follows global patterns is essential for interpreting climate change at local scales.

+This study shows that:

+- the Canary Islands are **fully embedded in the global warming signal**
+- regional deviations may exist, but remain **statistically weak**
+- simple statistical models can provide **robust and interpretable insights** comparable to more complex approaches

+---